 Budget – Curb Appeal – Climate – Little or No Ongoing Maintenance – Durability

 If the short term, up front cost is a deciding factor, asphalt parking lots are an excellent, low cost option, depending on the size of your parking lot and the thickness requirements.
-The long term trade off however, is asphalt parking lots require more ongoing maintenance.
+The long term trade off, however, is asphalt parking lots require more ongoing maintenance.
 If cost is not as important of a factor, and aesthetics are more important, then concrete parking lots or paver parking lots are the alternatives for a hard surface parking lot.
-While initially the up front costs are higher, long term they require less maintenance therefore less maintenance costs.
+While initially the up front costs are higher, long term they require less maintenance.
+Therefore, less maintenance costs.

-Also take into consideration the effects of a paver parking lot if it’s not maintained properly or how it can look as it ages.
+Also, take into consideration the effects of a paver parking lot if it’s not maintained properly or how it can look as it ages.

 Paver parking lots can be a beautiful addition to commercial properties.
 Paver parking lots come in a variety of colors to choose from.
 See some different Colorful Design Ideas For Paver Parking Lots.

-When it comes to durability, keep in mind the amount of traffic and the type of traffic your parking lot will endure.
-Fire stations, car washes, or any other type of business that will have to endure exceptionally heavy vehicles, an above average amount of heavier vehicle traffic, or an above average amount of water runoff, a concrete parking lot may be a much better, longer term solution.
+When it comes to durability, keep in mind, the amount of traffic and the type of traffic your parking lot will endure.
+Fire stations, car washes, or any other type of business that may have to endure exceptionally heavy vehicles, an above average amount of heavier vehicle traffic, or an above average amount of water runoff, a concrete parking lot may be a much better, longer term solution.
 Learn more about concrete parking lots here.

-You can also learn more about the ongoing maintenance of a paver parking lot by visiting our Paver Parking Lot Maintenance FAQ’s section!
+You can also learn more about the ongoing maintenance of a paver parking lot by visiting our Paver Parking Lot Maintenance FAQ’s section.